Skip to main content

 #

-By understanding the eligibility requirements and ensuring the submission of all necessary documentation, applicants can navigate the process effectively and secure the ability to work legally in the country.
+By understanding the specific requirements and eligibility criteria, applicants can successfully navigate the process and secure an EAD, enabling them to work legally and support themselves while residing in the U.S.

 First page of I-765 form